PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Related Work and Our Contributions

 \section{Related Work and Our Contributions}

-Since the pioneering work of ViT~\cite{dosovitskiy2020image}, there has already been a vast body of work leveraging and developing the Transformer model~\cite{vaswani2017attention} that dominates the NLP field in computer vision~\cite{han2020survey}.
-We briefly review the efforts on addressing the quadratic complexity and the explanation of the ViT models.
+Since the pioneering work of ViT~\cite{dosovitskiy2020image}, there has been a vast body of work leveraging and developing variants of the Transformer model~\cite{vaswani2017attention} that dominates the NLP field in computer vision (see a recent survey~\cite{han2020survey}).
+We briefly review some of the related efforts on addressing the quadratic complexity of ViT models.
+There has been rapid progress in developing efficient Transformer models. \cite{tay2020efficient} provides an excellent survey of different efforts in the literature.